x-bananer/MI/README.md

 import { select } from '../../db.js';
 ```

-`select` is a ready-made by Luara function for reading data from our database.
+`select` is a select is a helper function created by Luara for reading data from our database.
 It takes two arguments: an SQL query string and optional extra dynamic parameters.
 You do not need the parameters yet.

 You can find the code of the `select` is here: `backend/src/models/db/db.js` (you do not need to look).
 In this file Laura created the connection to our database once, set everything up there (I did not even look myself), and exported the `select` function for us, which we can now use anywhere to get data from our database.